JanBellingrath/deep_parametric_generative_model_of_temporal_inference/README.md

 Accompanying code for the paper:

-# The Self-Simulational Theory of temporal extension from the perspective of the Free Energy Principle #
+# The self-simulational theory of temporal extension from the perspective of the free energy principle #

 The self-simulational theory of temporal extension (SST) describes an information-theoretically formalized